 Partnerships for Forests is supporting Etc Terra-Rongead to strengthen the cashew value chain in Mozambique and provide forest friendly alternatives for smallholders.

-Notwithstanding these challenges, there is great potential to increase the market value of such alternative crops, which account for nearly 60% of smallholder farmers’ income.
+Notwithstanding these challenges, there is great potential to increase the market value of alternative crops, which account for nearly 60% of smallholder farmers’ income.

-Partnerships for Forests is supporting Etc Terra-Rongead – a social enterprise based in Mozambique – to conduct a feasibility study for building a cashew nut processing facility on the periphery of the Gilé National Reserve (an area of 300,000 hectares in the Zambezia province.)
+Partnerships for Forests is supporting Mozambique-based social enterprise Etc Terra-Rongead to conduct a feasibility study for building a cashew nut processing facility on the periphery of the 300,000-hectare Gilé National Reserve.

-The processing facility will be supplied locally with raw cashew nuts produced by smallholders around the Gilé National Reserve, based on a guaranteed purchase in return for commitments to reduce deforestation practices.
+The processing facility will be supplied with locally grown raw cashew nuts from smallholders around the Gilé National Reserve based on a guaranteed purchase in return for commitments to reduce deforestation practices.

 On the condition that they will not clear forest trees for maize and cassava farms and follow conservation agriculture techniques, farmers will be offered a higher market price – raising incomes and disincentivising slash-and-burn farming.